 Protocol explainer

-GHOSTDAG explained.
+GHOSTDAG explained

 GHOSTDAG is the live Kaspa rule that turns a graph of parallel proof-of-work blocks into one ordered payment history.

-Citable summary: GHOSTDAG is Kaspa's current blockDAG ordering rule; it is not DAGKnight and it does not mean instant finality.
+Summary: GHOSTDAG is Kaspa's current blockDAG ordering rule; it is not DAGKnight and it does not mean instant finality.

 Plain model

-Why Kaspa needs it.
+Why Kaspa needs it

 Problem